 Continuing his zest for collaborations, he worked with GEORGE CLINTON on his ‘Some of My Best Jokes Are Friends’ album and contributed lead vocals to RYUICHI SAKAMOTO’s marvellous ‘Field Work’ single.

-From his studio, THOMAS DOLBY spoke to The Electricity Club about his upcoming return and reminisced about his past explorations in sound.
+From his studio, Thomas Dolby spoke to ELECTRICITYCLUB.CO.UK about his upcoming return and reminisced about his past explorations in sound.

 It was a Transcendent 2000 in about 1977.
 I saw an ad for it in the back of Practical Electronics.
 It was hard to use because it was just the sound module, you had a little mini-jack connecting it to a keyboard which I had from a VCS3.
 It was silly, I had that and a two track TEAC tape recorder that was able to ping-pong between left and right so I would programme in a kick drum and put that down.
 Then I’d bounce it across to the second track and programme a snare drum.
 It forced you to make decisions because there was no going back *laughs*

 Did you ever use that on any of your recorded output in the end?